planetfederal/desktop-documentation/installers/source/win/known_issues.rst

   installation directory poses no issues, and the older versions removal won't affect the latest ones.
-* Boundless Desktop |version| installation changes QGIS project files (qgs and qgz) application mapping, disconnecting them from previous installation of QGIS.
-In the same way, uninstalling Boundless Desktop |version| will leave those files unmaped.
+* Boundless Desktop |version| installation changes QGIS project files (qgs and qgz) application mapping, disconnecting them from the previous installation of QGIS.
+In the same way, uninstalling Boundless Desktop |version| will leave those files unmapped.
+* Running QGIS from a pinned icon in the taskbar won't run scripts in the init_script folder.
 * Uninstaller leaves an empty ``Program Files\Boundless\Desktop\2.0`` directory
+* Uninstaller on Windows 7 will need a system reboot to allow other programs uninstall.
+* Uninstallation on user workspace requires administrator permissions.
-* Current available versions of IPython console plugin (v1.9) is not compatible with IPython 7.2, which is the version deployed with Boundless Desktop.
+* Currently available versions of IPython console plugin (v1.9) is not compatible with IPython 7.2, which is the version deployed with Boundless Desktop.
 The plugin will not work properly.
+* Due to a problem in the OGDI driver DGAL (and therefore QGIS) is not able to read OGDI ``VPF`` and ``RPF`` formats.
+The OGDI ``DTED`` format works as expected.

 .. * In PgAdmin 4, in the SSL tab of the Create Server dialog, browsing to a file
      (e.g., for getting a Client certificate) will fill all the other certificate